ajfisher/ajfisher.me/site/src/content/pages/who.md

 The best way to contact me is good old fashioned email.
 I'm ajfisher.td [at] gmail

-Failing that @ajfisher me on twitter will usually get a response to.
+Failing that @ajfisher me on twitter will usually get a response too.